-- If you give birds to someone at any location, you must tag the birds.
+- Do not handle or eat sick birds. - Do not allow dogs or other pets to - If you give birds to someone at any location, you must tag the birds.
 The tag must include your address and Utah hunting license number, the total number and species of birds you're donating, the date the birds were killed and the date the birds were donated.
-You must also sign the tag. - · If you accept birds from another hunter, those birds become part of your possession limit.
+You must also sign the tag. - If you accept birds from another hunter, those birds become part of your possession limit.
 For example, if you have 15 ducks at home in your freezer, and you accept 6 ducks from another hunter, you now have 21 ducks in your possession.
 That's the maximum number of ducks you can have in your possession in Utah.
 You'll have to eat some of those ducks before you can go hunting and take more.